azmu0520/js-savollari/README.md

 ## Q. **_What is modules in ES6?_**

-Making objects, functions, classes or variables available to the outside world is as simple as exporting them, and then importing them where needed in other files.
+Making objects, functions, classes or o'zgaruvchilar available to the outside world is as simple as exporting them, and then importing them where needed in other files.

 **Benefits**